pdf/openwrt-14.07-x86_64/about.md

 packages related to routing, or configurable via LuCI, available from the repository.

-Users may build additional packages using the ImageBuilder/SDK, however iIt is suggested instead for users to install the `lxc*` packages and then run their preferred Linux distribution in a container for full software coverage.
+Users may build additional packages using the ImageBuilder/SDK, however it is suggested instead for users to install the `lxc*` packages and then run their preferred Linux distribution in a container for full software coverage.